AbhijayUpadhyay/videogame-sales-analysis/README.md

 - Provide real solutions for game developers, distributors, and publishers on how to maximize sales based on our predetermined findings.

 ---

-### Demo
-- Here's the link to our video for the project: https://youtu.be/skJIfz-B4ZI